 - Did you cut it back?
 If you did, you cut off the flower buds.
 Avoid pruning these varieties to ensure you get blooms!

 - Do you live in a cold climate?
 If you don't, your hydrangea may be suffering from too much shade or deer damage.
 If you do, your flowers were most likely killed by the cold.
 Move it to a more protected spot, and cover the shrub on spring nights when freeze or frost is a threat.

 - But I thought my hydrangea was re-blooming?
 Some re-blooming varieties will need to reach a certain height to set new wood buds.

 - How old is the plant?
 If it's younger than 5 years, it may need more time.
 We know - you've waited what seems like forever!
 But Climbing and Oakleaf Hydrangeas often need more time to mature to truly flower well.

-So, caring for Hydrangeas doesn't have to be complicated.
+Caring for hydrangeas doesn't have to be complicated.
 Like most plants, a bit of sun and a little water (or a lot, in this case!) go a long way.
-And once you've gotten the hang of your Hydrangea's preferences, it's easy blooming.
-Check out our Hydrangea varieties, and get growing today!
+And once you've gotten the hang of your hydrangea's preferences, it's easy-blooming.
+Check out our hydrangea varieties, and get growing today!